gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 This Agreement may be freely reproduced and published, provided it is not altered, and that no provisions are either added or removed herefrom.

+* The library [jQuery-Autocomplete] is published under the license [MIT].

 Copyright
 ---------

 * Copyright Daniel Berthereau, 2020 (see [Daniel-KM] on GitHub)
+* Library [jQuery-Autocomplete]: Copyright 2012 DevBridge and other contributors

 These features are built for the future digital library [Manioc] of the Université des Antilles and Université de la Guyane, currently managed with